CortexIntelligentAutomation/docs/content/en/docs/2022.9/getting-started/on-premise/install-innovation-only/advanced/tde.md

 1. Open SQL Server Management Studio.
 2. Open the `Cortex.Install.TDE.sql` script included within the `Cortex Innovation 2022.9 - Web App Server Install Scripts` folder.
 {{% alert title="Note" %}}This script will attempt to encrypt all Cortex Databases that exist on the system.
 Any that do not exist will be skipped.
-If you do not wish to encrypt all existing Cortex Databases then you should contact {{< ahref "Cortex.ServicePortal.MainDoc" "Cortex Service Portal" >}} for assistance with script modification.{{% /alert %}}
+If you do not wish to encrypt all existing Cortex Databases then you should contact {{< ahref path="Cortex.ServicePortal.MainDoc" title="Cortex Service Portal" >}} for assistance with script modification.{{% /alert %}}
 3. Set the `@sPassword` parameter value to a password that you wish to use. {{% alert title="Note" %}} This password must be set to a value that is not a blank or empty string, it cannot be `null` and the script will not execute if it is not changed from the pre-populated value of `StrongPassword`.
 The password must also meet your system’s minimum security requirements.{{% /alert %}}
 4. You can change the names of the certificate and the name of the master key by changing the `@sCertName` and `@sKeyName` parameters if you so wish.
 5. You can change the location that the certificate and key are backed up to by changing the value of the `@sBackupLocation` parameter.